West Chester University of Pennsylvania

 NEW UNDERGRADUATE DEGREE OPTION

-In the Fall of 2016 the Geography & Planning Department has launched a new undergraduate degree: Bachelor of Science (BS) in Urban and Environmental Planning (click here for advising sheet).
+In 2016 the Geography & Planning Department launched a new undergraduate degree: Bachelor of Science (BS) in Urban and Environmental Planning (click here for advising sheet).

 The BS Urban and Environmental Planning program is designed to prepare graduates to work as professional planners, geographic information systems (GIS) analysts, and environmental specialists and in related fields.
 The program will ensure students are trained with cutting-edge geospatial technologies and with a deep knowledge of local and regional sustainability concerns.